 Strap-single crochet stitch

 The name “strap single crochet stitch” or “ssc stitch” or “strap sc stitch” – well, I made it up.
 I “discovered” this stitch during experimentations.
-It probably already existed somewhere but I never came across it.
+It may well exist somewhere but I have not come across it.
 So I named it thus because it makes very strong and good looking crocheted straps that are ideal for bags, belts, and the like.

 Note: if working in rounds, see Strap Single Crochet in the Round